 Can you tell when a chatbot is fooling you?

-In 2023 a New York lawyer filed six legal citations he had asked ChatGPT to find.
+In 2023 a New York lawyer filed six legal citations he had asked an AI chatbot to find.
 Realistic case names, realistic dockets, realistic quoted holdings.
 None of them existed.
 The judge sanctioned him.
 He was the easy version of this problem — a professional, asking a professional question, with the means to check.
 The rest of us use these tools more casually, on questions that never end up in court.

 Modern chatbots are genuinely useful.
 For most users on most days, they save real hours — drafting, summarising, translating, brainstorming, explaining unfamiliar topics, debugging code.
 Across millions of conversations a day, the typical session ends with the user better off than they started.
 But a small fraction go wrong in a particular way: the output that's wrong looks exactly like the output that's right.
 They are not search engines, not therapists, not lawyers, not co-founders, and not friends — and the failure modes below are the ones you can't catch by reading the screen.
 Six of them, then habits that catch most of them, then who's actually most at risk.